-Trapping is when you stop the ball as it approaches you and quickly gains control over it.
+Trapping is when you stop the ball and quickly gain control over it as it approaches you.
 It is a necessary skill as you become more experienced in soccer since it gives you an advantage over other players.

-The inside trap is the simplest to learn, as well as the most common type in soccer, which requires you to use the inside of your foot to stop the ball.
+The inside trap is the simplest to learn and the most common type in soccer, which requires you to use the inside of your foot to stop the ball.

 As the ball approaches you, twist your foot such that the inside of your foot is towards the ball.
 Allow the ball to strike your foot, then slide your foot back slightly to keep the ball close.

 You will need to be able to alter your footing on the fly if the ball is coming at you from an angle.
-It is easier to rotate face the ball if you’re going to trap the ball with the foot that’s farther from it.
+It is easier to rotate the face of the ball if you’re going to trap it with the foot farther from it.

 Stopping the ball with a kick is not a good idea.
 The ball should move your foot and not the other way around.

-As the ball approaches you, stay on your toes allowing yourself to move around while keeping your knees slightly bent.
+Stay on your toes as the ball approaches you, allowing yourself to move around while keeping your knees slightly bent.

 As the ball hits your chest, lean back slightly to allow it to bounce forward and land close to your feet.

 To perform a thigh trap, catch the ball by lifting your dominant leg and quickly gaining control over it.
-You need to bounce the ball off the center of your thigh.
+It would be best if you bounced the ball off the center of your thigh.

 Lift one of your legs while trying to make the thigh slightly diagonal as the ball approaches.
 As the ball approaches you, let it contact the center of your thigh and start straightening your leg again and putting your foot down.